10 Highly-Rated Primary Schools in Cape Town (Public & Private)

 For more information, visit the American International School of Cape Town website.

-5. CBC St John’s (Table View / Parklands)
+5. CBC St John’s (Parklands / Table View)

-Type: Independent Catholic co-educational school (Edmund Rice tradition)
+Type: Independent Catholic co-educational school in the Edmund Rice tradition

 For more information, visit the CBC St John’s official website.